ASKnetCommunity/LEAD/Wafela Andrew #Story 3.md

 Since while in school during holidays, I could join my uncle  for skills in repair,he was so nice and encouraging ,and after
     Four months later,I was able to start my own garage.
-        I have been doing my things offline for
+    Ihave been doing my things offline for
 20yrs now ,but what inspired me to community activities was one of my friends Mr vuga William who offered me